vdclab/vdclab-wiki/BioCyc.md

 title: BioCyc
 description: BioCyc is a collection of 16,822 Pathway/Genome Databases (PGDBs), plus software tools for exploring them.
 published: true
-date: 2020-06-25T13:53:14.717Z
+date: 2020-06-25T13:57:19.961Z
 tags: archaea, bacteria, tool, genome browser, comparative genomics, data capture, resource center, database, transcriptomics, gene, co-expression, browser, data visualization, protein, clustering, mapping, metabolic pathways, data export, omics, eukaryota, curated, enrichment, essentiality, metabolomics
 editor: markdown
 ---

 # BioCyc Database Collection

-> BioCyc provides access to a collection of 16,822 pathway and genome databases as well as software tools for exploring them.
+> BioCyc provides access to a collection of 16,822 pathway and genome databases as well as integrated and downloadable software tools.
+These tools give users the ability to navigate, visualize, and analyze the wealth of information in underlying databases as well as personal omics data.
 &NewLine;
-Data found in BioCyc is curated from thousands of publications and integrated from other reputable databases offering information on gene essentiality, regulatory networks, protein features, GO annotations, and more.
+Data curated from thousands of publications and integrated from other reputable databases offering information on gene essentiality, regulatory networks, protein features, GO annotations, and more.
-&NewLine;
-BioCyc tools are provided for users to navigate, visualize, and analyze underlying databases as well as personal omics data.
 {.is-info}